VCET-Driverless/Solecthon-Website/README.md

 npm i
 ```

-Run the Server by clicking
+Run the Server by typing

 ```
 ng serve -o